7 tips for caring for chickens in the winter.

 A lot of claims are made for apple cider vinegar, many unproven.
 Among the known, proven benefits(4) are...

-• can help control coccidiosis
+• potential help in controlling coccidiosis

-• increases the efficiency of the immune system
+• supports the immune system

-• decreases harmful bacteria in the gut.
+• reduced harmful bacteria in the gut.

 Chickens under an apple tree.Bonus tip: make your own ACV – apple trees provide shade in summer!